WombatFromHell/squashfs-archive-helper/tests/FIXTURE_DOCUMENTATION.md

 # Test Fixture Documentation

-This document provides comprehensive documentation for the test fixtures and parametrization strategy used in the mount-squashfs-helper test suite.
+This document provides comprehensive documentation for the test fixtures and parametrization strategy used in the squish test suite.

 ## Overview